AshSinc/BlackGoblin-Track/README.md

 <img src="resources/images/062329813.jpg" width="500" /><br>Obscured annotation with MPII Pose.
 This does not work and would require manual removal from the dataset.

-So there are two problems here.
+There are two major problems here.
 The dataset does not tell us if the feet themselves are obscured.
 If this was a statistically insignificant number it may not matter, but of the first 100 images roughly 40% were obscured in some way.
 Another issue is that if we are to use these generated images to augment the existing training data, we would still need to label the shoe type manually.
 This means that manually labelling is looking more like a necessity for accurate shoe classification.

-............................Ideally we would have panoramic views of every shoe type in varying lighting conditions and then train a classifier on these types.
-But the dataset does not yet exist.

-## **Ground Type Classification**

-Limitations : Note that the model does not yet classify soft materials (sand soil mud etc) accurately.
-This could likely be improved with more data.

-### **Dataset**

-### **Classifier**

-## **Object Tracking**
+## **Final Comments**

-### **Model**